Top Wineries on this Lodi Wine Trail

 Acquiesce is a Rhone variety winery only, plus it is own white and Rosé wines.
 Don’t let that stop from visiting if you are a red wine drinker.
 The Acquiesce wines are delicious.
 Try the Picpoul Blanc.
 Yes, this is a grape and it is crisp and refreshing.
 The Lodi soil and climate is just perfect for these Rhone grapes.
 The tasting is done a 100-year-old barn.

-Tasting room is open Friday to Sunday, 11 to 5 pm.
+The tasting room is open Friday to Sunday, 11 to 5 pm.

 (203) 333-6102, Acquiesce Website